• How to create invoices for your limited company

 Debit invoice

-For example, if a consultant has ended up spending more hours on a project than previously agreed or extra goods have been delivered.
+For example, if a consultant spends more hours on a project than previously agreed upon, or if extra goods are delivered.

 Timesheet Invoice